VilnaCRM-Org/user-service/README.md

 If this isn't passing, is there something you can do to help?

+## Repository Synchronization with Template

+We have integrated an automated repository synchronization feature using the [actions-template-sync](https://github.com/marketplace/actions/actions-template-sync) GitHub Action.
+This allows the repository to stay in sync with a designated template repository.

+### How It Works

+This workflow automatically creates a pull request in this repository whenever changes are detected in the template repository, ensuring that the latest updates from the template are applied.

+By default, the workflow runs every Monday at 9:00 AM UTC.
+You can also manually trigger it from the GitHub Actions tab.

+### Configuration

+1. The synchronization is managed through a GitHub Actions workflow, which is triggered automatically via cron or manually.
+2. The `source_repo_path` must point to the repository you want to sync from (e.g., `VilnaCRM-Org/php-service-template`).
+3. Make sure you have the necessary permissions set up for the GitHub token to allow synchronization.

+You can see a sample configuration for the synchronization workflow, stored in `.github/workflows/template-sync.yml`.

 ## Security
 Please disclose any vulnerabilities found responsibly – report security issues to the maintainers privately.